Cheryl Lemmens - Indexing and Editorial Services

 Although this article will not explore site assistance in detail, the earlier version of the Wendy's Restaurants site took a proactive stance in this regard.
 The home page featured a picture of Wendy's founder Dave Thomas with the words, "How may I help you?"
 When users clicked on this picture, they were taken to a Site Assistant page that helped them navigate to each section.
 After Dave Thomas passed away early in 2002, the Wendy's Web site was redesigned, and the Site Assistant page has since been removed.

 In this light, it's disappointing to find that examples of excellence in site indexing and map creation sometimes disappear in the course of site "renovation."
-Casualties of the reconstruction process include the Apple Computer site index (which at one time complemented the still-extant site map); the elaborate but easy-to-use Internal Revenue Service Site Tree, and the beautifully-designed Victoria and Albert Museum site map (which was, in fact, lauded by the ASI).
+Casualties of the reconstruction process include the Apple Computer site index (which at one time complemented the still-extant site map); the elaborate but easy-to-use Internal Revenue Service Site Tree, and (of particular interest in the era of reconciliation) the CIBC's beautifully designed Aboriginal Banking site map.

 Both the traditional alphabetical site index and the section-by-section site map have important roles to play in Web site development.
 To reiterate the words of the ASI, the creators of sites that provide these services "should be commended for recognizing the need for an index" - indeed, some go above and beyond the call of duty.
 It is to be hoped that as new sites are built or existing sites refurbished, indexes and maps will become standard elements, helping users find their way around the Internet.

 Broccoli, Kevin.
 Indexes: An Old Tool for a New Medium.
-Originally published in Contentious Magazine, November 17, 1998.
+Contentious Magazine, November 17, 1998.

 Indexes : A Chapter from the Chicago Manual of Style.
 14th ed.
 Chicago: University of Chicago Press, 1993.